 We are often asked why the club is called Hatton.
 Here’s the answer …..

-The club closed during the Second World War.
-On re-opening in 1944, a wooden clubhouse was built, followed by a third blaes court in 1952.
+The club was forced to close during the Second World War but on re-opening after the war a wooden clubhouse was built, followed by a third blaes court in 1952.
 In 1963 Hatton became the first tennis club in Scotland to have a licensed bar.

 Our first squash court was built in 1974.
 The second squash court and our present lounge and bar were added in 1980 replacing the old wooden clubhouse.

 In 1988 one tennis court was resurfaced with artificial grass and had floodlights installed.
 With the help of funding from the Lottery and West Lothian District Council we were able to resurface the other two courts in 1996.
 A second court was floodlit in 1998.

 Our present wooden chalet was erected in 2003 on the site of the original clubhouse.

 We resurfaced two tennis courts in 2009 and the third in 2011 and all three again in 2020.